LiveSuggest

 Why Tab Audio Sharing Matters

-When you join a meeting in a browser tab (Zoom web client, Google Meet, Microsoft Teams web), the meeting audio plays in that tab.
-With tab audio sharing, another tool can capture that audio directly — without needing your microphone and without any echo or background noise.
+When you join a meeting in a browser tab — Zoom web client, Google Meet or Microsoft Teams web — the meeting audio plays inside that tab.
+With tab audio sharing, another tool can capture that audio directly, without your microphone, and without echo or background noise.

 Recommendations

-If you’re on macOS: Chrome or Arc are your best options.
-Safari lacks tab audio sharing, which limits AI tool compatibility.
+On macOS: Chrome or Arc are your best options.
+Safari lacks tab audio sharing, so any AI assistant relying on it will fall back to the microphone.

-If privacy is your top concern: Firefox is excellent for general browsing, but consider using a Chromium browser specifically for meetings where you want to use AI tools.
+If privacy is your top concern: Firefox is an excellent default browser, but consider a Chromium browser specifically for meetings where you want to use AI tools.

 Conclusion